massimo-rnd/AndroidDebloater/README.md

 If sucessful, you can choose your Package and click "Start Debloat"

+## 🚧 AndroidDebloater 2.0 Roadmap

+- [ ] Individual Package Selection
+- [ ] More detailed help section
+- [ ] Rework UI (adjust for new Feature-Set)

+Check out the [open issues](https://github.com/massimo-rnd/AndroidDebloater/issues) for more.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!